GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/input-fields/flutterinputfields/lib/main.dart) and [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/input-fields/rninputfields/App.js)

-## How do I use `Forms` in Flutter?
+### How do I use `Forms` in Flutter?

-In the Flutter land, we use [`Form`](https://docs.flutter.io/flutter/widgets/Form-class.html) widget, where [`TextFormField`](https://docs.flutter.io/flutter/material/TextFormField-class.html) widgets along with the submit button are passed as children.
+In Flutter, we use [`Form`](https://docs.flutter.io/flutter/widgets/Form-class.html) widget, where [`TextFormField`](https://docs.flutter.io/flutter/material/TextFormField-class.html) widgets along with the submit button are passed as children.
 The `TextFormField` widget has a parameter called [`onSaved`](https://docs.flutter.io/flutter/widgets/FormField/onSaved.html) which takes a callback and executes when the form is saved.
 The process is to call methods on FormState to save, reset, or validate each FormField that is a descendant of this Form.
 To obtain the `FormState`, you may use `Form.of` with a context whose ancestor is the Form, or pass a `GlobalKey` to the Form constructor and call `GlobalKey.currentState`.

 ```dart